Weilando/bachelor_playground/README.md

 Please keep in mind that convolutional plots might scale quickly, e.g. a network with two convolutions with 64 channels each produce a plot with 64 RGB images and a plot with 64*64=4096 single-channel plots.
 `plot_conv(...)` shows at most 512 images.
+Tiny CNN is small enough to be visualized completely.

 ## Tests
 There are many unit and integration tests which cover correct experiment setup, execution and evaluation.